-Impact of the ongoing military conflict between Russia and Ukraine.
+Impact of the ongoing military conflict between Russia and Ukraine and the war between Israel and Hamas.

 In February 2022, Russian military forces invaded Ukraine, and although the length, impact, and outcome of the ongoing war in Ukraine is highly unpredictable, this war has led, and could continue to lead, to significant market and other disruptions, including instability in financial markets, supply chain interruptions, political and social instability, and increases in cyberattacks, intellectual property theft, and espionage.
 We are actively monitoring the situation in Ukraine and assessing its impact on our business.